benjohansen/20projects_arduino-max/README.md

 # Purpose

-Provide clear, heavily example sketches/patches of how to communicate between Max and an Arduino (microcontroller) using the serial port.
+Provide clear, thoroughly commented code to show how to use serial communication between Max (by [Cycling'74](https://cycling74.com)) and an [Arduino](https://www.arduino.cc) microcontroller.

-These examples use Max (by [Cycling'74](https://cycling74.com)) and the [Arduino](https://www.arduino.cc) based Digital Sandbox (by [Sparkfun](https://www.sparkfun.com/products/12651)) that has real-world inputs and outputs built into one board.
+These examples specifically use Sparkfun's Arduino based [Digital Sandbox](https://www.sparkfun.com/products/12651) that has real-world inputs and outputs built into one board ... but, with a little physical computing and a very small amount of code editing, any Arduino will work.

-I initially set out to create patches/sketches to match the [Sparkfun tutorials written by jimblom](https://learn.sparkfun.com/tutorials/digital-sandbox-arduino-companion) and organically decided to expand to support an understanding of communication between Max and an Arduino.
-Links to each example's inspiration are listed below.
+I was especially inspired by the Sparkfun's "[Digital Sandbox Arduino Companion](https://learn.sparkfun.com/tutorials/digital-sandbox-arduino-companion)" written by Jim Lindblom.

 # Table of Contents

-Example titles' naming convention:<br/>
+Naming convention:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;number = number of ins or outs<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;D = digital<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;A = analog<br/>